RobertoPrevato/K8sStudies/docs/kind/loading-docker-images.md

 When you use the `:latest` tag, Kubernetes will attempt to pull the image from the source registry (e.g., Docker Hub) on each pod restart by default.
-This means your application may fail to start if there is no internet connection or if the registry is unavailable.
+This means your workloads deployed to Kubernetes may fail to start if a connection to the source registry is unavailable, or if the containers registry is unreachable.

 While looking for information on this subject, I came across this great
 article: